-2.4.2 Biometric system for verification and identification.
+2.4.2 Biometric system for verification and identification

 All the above biometric devices follow a similar pattern when it comes to identification and verification of biometric data.
-As such an effective biometric system considers some important aspects such as how users will be registered and enrolled in the system that is being used.
-This also stipulates different use cases for such systems as to whether they may be used for identification or only for verification of data.
+As such, an effective biometric system needs to consider some important aspects, such as how users will be registered and enrolled in the system that is being used, and the different use cases for such systems – whether they may be used for identification or only for verification of data.

-A biometric system used for verifying will authenticate the user’s identity by checking against a database that they were enrolled in.
-This database usually stores biometric information and have a format that is preconfigured to make quick biometric references which them compares the data on a one-to-one basis to confirm the identification, the result can either be rejected or verified by the system.
+A biometric system used for verifying will authenticate the user’s identity by checking against their record in a biometric database that they were enrolled in.
+This database has a format that is preconfigured for efficient processing of biometric references; the system compares the data on a one-to-one basis to confirm the identification, and the result can either be a verification or a rejection.

-As for a biometric system designed for identification, the devices also ensure that it searches the entire database the user was registered on to check for any matches.
-It therefore makes comparisons against all the records in the databases in one-to-many scenario as it must ensure that it uniquely identifies the user and authenticates them against all other identifiers.
-Hence making use of biometrics for identification is harder than just verifications (Lafta et al 2013).
+In contrast, a biometric system designed for identification must search the entire database the user was registered on to check for any matches.
+It therefore makes comparisons against all the records in the database in a one-to-many scenario as it must ensure that it uniquely identifies the user and authenticates them against all other identifiers.
+Hence making use of biometrics for identification is harder than their use only for verification [Lafta et al. 2013].

 Biometric System Enrollment